dpankros/uiuc_cs513_project/part_1.md

     - `485281`:	`160000.0`
 - The `high_price` column is a bigger mystery in this table.
 In many rows, its value is completely missing, and when it's present, we can currently only guess its purpose.
   - `1240821` rows in the `MenuItem` have missing `high_price` values, while the remaining `91905` rows do not.
 Non-blank `high_price` values are in the range `[0, 7800.0]`.
 - The `dish_id` column contains 241 blank values.
-Like `high_price`, we can currently only guess its purpose.
-  - Row IDs in which `dish_id` are blank include the following: `19171`, `22322`, `31566`, and more
+Row IDs in which `dish_id` are blank include the following: `19171`, `22322`, `31566`, and more.
 - The `created_at` and `updated_at` columns seem to be fairly-standard database creation/update timestamps and have no observable issues.
 - The `xpos` and `ypos` columns have semantic issues making it impossible to understand their use without more information.
 These issues include the following:
-  - These columns appear to represent coordinates, but we can only guess to what
+  - These columns appear to represent coordinates, but we can only guess to what;
-  - Similar to other tables with these columns, we also can only guess whether they represent a center point, a corner, or something else
+  - There is no indication whether the origin they represent is a center point, a corner, or something else; and
-  - Finally, we also are unclear why there is no width and height to define a bounding box
+  - Finally, we also are unclear why there is no width and height to define a bounding box.
+- 35 `MenuItem`s are missing their referenced `MenuPage`, via the `menu_page_id` column.
+- 244 `MenuItem`s are missing their referenced `Dish`, via the `dish_id` column.

 ### Supporting use case U1